javierpelayo/educa/README.md

 <img width="480" alt="Screen Shot 2022-04-01 at 12 14 20 PM" src="https://user-images.githubusercontent.com/48416882/173217763-9c104704-c6c5-48f7-8f1d-6fead973de95.png">

-# Creating your own instance
+## Creating your own instance

-Open your terminal and change to the directory that you wish to create the project then type:
+Open your terminal and change to the directory that you wish to create the project in then type:

 `git clone https://github.com/javierpelayo/educa.git`